Waste & Recycling Services

 Communication of these discrepancies rarely happens.
 The incoming hauler will usually simply make the change and unilaterally decide on a price for the areas of discrepancy, and the customer will not know it until they get their first bill from the new hauler—if they notice at all.

 So, data will get keyed incorrectly, and service levels won’t match, and equipment won’t match, and all of these areas tend to grow invoices, not shrink them and therefore upsetting your carefully planned waste expense management strategy.

 But perhaps the most pervasive issue is new charges being added to your invoice—charges that weren’t contemplated in your agreement.

 These are frequently titled in ways to make them look as though they’re mandatory fees—as if they’re being imposed by a governing body.

 But they’re usually just hauler-added fees that probably don’t need to be on your invoice.

-If you’re a Fine Tune client, our line-by-line monthly auditing catches these discrepancies, and we know the difference between legitimate and illegitimate charges, and then we advocate for your bottom line by getting the illegitimate stuff removed and credited back to you.
+If you’re a Fine Tune client, our line-by-line monthly auditing catches these discrepancies, and we know the difference between legitimate and illegitimate charges, and your waste management consultant is responsible for advocating for your bottom line by getting the illegitimate stuff removed and credited back to you.